camunda/infra-global-github-actions/actionlint/README.md

 `actionlint` provides the ability to ignore specific checks and errors using regular expressions.
 This composite GHA allows you to provide a multiline field to specify the ignore patterns.
 One ignore pattern per line.

+⚠️ **Note** ⚠️

+Make sure when adding ignore patterns to use the `|-` instead of the `|` yaml syntax to avoid any issues with new lines.
+The action will try to sanitize this input by removing any empty or space-only lines.
+Check the usage below for an example of a correct input.

 ### Additional configuration

 Additional configuration could be included by creating a dedicated `actinlint.yaml` under the `custom` directory.